Guidelines for Referring Libraries

 A library participates in RLP because it can provide an added service to its patrons.
 It can refer users to collections which have the materials needed to fulfill a particular research need.
 In some cases, this is more appropriate than interlibrary loan.

-A library can participate in regional resource sharing with confidence, knowing that only responsible borrowers are issued RLP cards.
+A library can participate in regional resource sharing with confidence, knowing that only responsible borrowers are issued RLP referrals.
 LILRC registers RLP users and monitors use of the program to ensure return of overdue items.
 The referring library ultimately bears responsibility for the return of library materials.

 3. How does RLP work?